Alexandre1er/Crunchyroll.bundle/README.md

 Changes
 =======
+v2.3.2
+* Minor changes

+v2.3.1
+* Fixed a bug which caused 2.3.0 to actually not work at all

 v2.3.0
 * Always order episodes within a season from first to last
 * Prepend an improvised progress indicator to episode names.
 This way, at least the videos marked as watched by other means will be indicated